 Most realtors paint houses before inspection.
 A fresh coat of paint gives freshness and newness to a house, but it can also be used to cover flaws like damaged walls or parts of the ceiling that have been damaged by water.

-- Looking at patches of paint on the wall and ceiling in every single area of the house that is unusually brighter than other areas.
-Ensure you ask questions or see if it can be removed to expose any secrets.
+How to Spot Patches of Fresh Paint: Look at patches of paint on the wall and ceiling in every area of the house that is unusually brighter than others.
+Ensure you ask if these paint patches can be removed to expose any secrets.

 5. Odors